slsa-framework/slsa-verifier/README.md

 SHA validation, use `--print-provenance` and inspect the commit SHA of the config source or materials.

-### Verify npm packages built using the npm CLI on GitHub
+### npm packages built using the npm CLI on GitHub

 This section describes how to verify packages built using the npm CLI on GitHub.